arjunperi/Baby-Names-Analyzer/DISCUSSION.md

 Need methods that combine the repeated for loop that goes through the 2D array.

  * What assumptions does this code have?
 This code assumes the file name will be in the form "yob____.txt", and females will come first and then males.
+No duplicate names as well. s

  * What comments might be helpful within the code?
  I need javadoc comments that explain high level what the methods do rather than the inline comments I have.